DangerStep/SimpleUserAuth.js/README.md

 ``npm install simpleuserauth``

-please run `generateKeys.js` to generate the keys for the RSA algorithm. **DO NOT GENERATE A NEW KEYSET WHILE THE FILE IS ENCRYPTED OR YOU WILL LOSE ALL OF YOUR DATA.**
+Please run `generateKeys.js` to generate the keys for the RSA algorithm. **DO NOT GENERATE A NEW KEYSET WHILE THE FILE IS ENCRYPTED OR YOU WILL LOSE ALL OF YOUR DATA.**

 ## Usage